Research and Development

 - Medicinal Chemistry

 - Targeted Medicines

-The center has also taken the lead in shaping the scientific environment in India through a variety of initiatives including organizing and supporting scientific seminars, symposiums and training to researchers and by providing research fellowships and grants to students in eminent academic institutions.
+The center has also taken the lead in shaping the scientific environment in India through a variety of initiatives including organizing and supporting scientific seminars, symposia and training to researchers and by providing research fellowships and grants to students in eminent academic institutions.

 In India, we also have clinical trials underway in diabetes, chronic myelogenous leukemia and liver disease, and expect additional trials in diabetes, rheumatoid arthritis, liver cancer and cardiovascular disease over the next several years.

 China: Our R&D organization is continuing to expand its capacity in China.
 Five years ago, the R&D organization had about 30 employees there.
 Today it's about 120.
 That number is expected to grow further over the next few years as Bristol-Myers Squibb continues to invest in biopharmaceutical research and development in China.

 These R&D efforts are aimed at providing innovative, high-quality medicines that address the unmet medical needs of patients with serious diseases, with a focus on disease areas of special concern to the region, such as liver disease.